gfelber-tgm/DemonSeed/README.md

 #### Programming

-This following code sniplet setups your DemonSeed to print `so seedy...` in and 5 seconds interval.
+This following code snippet setups your DemonSeed to print `so seedy...` in and 5 seconds interval.

 ```c
  #include "DigiKeyboard.h"